yairbeer/programming-samples/README.md

 ### classifying_ranked_sample.py
 This script was used in the "Prudential Life Insurance Assessment" competition on the 11/2015 on kaggle.com The purpose of the competition was to assess the health status of patients according to the a dataset.
-The health status was a dependant ordinal parameter between 1 to 8.
+The health status was a dependant ordinal variable between 1 to 8.
-This script was a second tier solver and it was consisted of several steps:
+This script is a second tier solver and it consists of several steps:
 1. Read predictions linear regression, random forest, xgboost and SVR train and test meta-estimators.
 2. Cross validate: linear regression of the train meta-predictions and then to cut into ordinal classes optimally
 3. linear regression of the train meta-predictions predicting the test meta-predictions and then to cut into ordinal classes optimally.